iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Worked for about 3 days.
 After that, the app keeps crashing.
 Reinstall helped just for the first use.
 Now keeps crashing down again.
 Pity<br> :date: __2020-11-25 23:12:55__

 > Having to uninstall as phone runs way too hot when this is running<br> :date: __2020-11-24 12:29:49__

-> The idea is nice, but it drains the battery instead of having settings to work only when charging and from some battery percentage.
-EDIT: You say that it works only when charging, but there is no indication for it.
-Please update the app to show it.
-Also please have settings, to disallow it being used when below some percentage (I want it to stop when below 95% for example).<br> :date: __2020-11-20 09:34:48__